 Andrea Arroyo is co-art director of Opp-Art.
-She is an award-winning artist working in fine art, public art, and illustration.
-Her work is published widely (including in The New Yorker and The New York Times).
-It is also exhibited extensively and featured in private and public collections around the world, including The Library of Congress; the National Museum of American History, Smithsonian Institution; the National Museum of Mexican Art; and the New York Public Library.
+She is an award-winning artist working in fine art, public art and illustration.
+Her work is published widely (including in The New Yorker and The New York Times) it is also exhibited extensively and featured in private and public collections around the world, including The Library of Congress; National Museum of American History, Smithsonian Institution; National Museum of Mexican Art and the New York Public Library.

 Commissions include public art and other projects for The International Museum of Women, The Morris-Jumel Mansion Museum, The New York Women’s Foundation, The Women’s Rights National Historical Park, The Elizabeth Cady Stanton House Museum, The Latin Recording Academy of Arts and Sciences and New York Restoration Project.